-Once you have finished your administrative enrolment at the university, you must complete your academic enrolment with your academic department, in order to be able to sit your examinations..
+Once you have finished your administrative enrolment at the university, you must complete your academic enrolment with your academic department, in order to be able to sit your examinations.
 Enrolment in language classes (eg. French as a foreign language), sport and cultural activities should be completed through the relevant services: Department of Languages (DDL), Sports and Physical Education Department (UEFAPS) and Student Life Service (PVE).

-Additional information for exchange programme students
+Additional information for exchange programme students:

 Before your departure you must sign your learning agreement that lists the classes you will be taking at Paris 1 Panthéon-Sorbonne, as well as the equivalent classes in your home university.
 Upon passing these courses you will then be awarded with credits for equivalent classes in order to obtain your final qualification in your home institution.
 Once you arrive at Paris 1 Panthéon-Sorbonne you must enrol in the classes detailed in your learning agreement.
-You must take an initial meeting with your international relations delegate teacher upon arrival so that they can check your timetable.
-Once you have completed this step you must go to the administrative office for each class in order to complete your academic enrolment.
+You must get in touch with your international relations academic advisor upon arrival so that they can check your timetable.
+Once you have completed this step you must contact via email or go to the administrative office ("scolarité") of your host department for each class in order to complete your academic enrolment.